 Erica, thank you so much for your time it was really lovely to know you for a little bit.

-Discover how to support your recovery after strike go to recoveryafterstroke.com
+To discover how to support your recovery after the strike go to recoveryafterstroke.com